-Experience the beauty of British Columbia
+Experience the Beauty of British Columbia

 British Columbia is the westernmost province in Canada and is nestled in between the Rocky Mountains and the Pacific Ocean.
-Known for its old growth forest, mountainous terrain and friendly people, BC is a top tourist destination known worldwide.
+Known for its old-growth forest, mountainous terrain, and friendly people, BC is a top tourist destination known worldwide.

-Start in Vancouver
+Start in Vancouver B.C.

 Vancouver is a great place to start your Canadian RV rental holiday, with so many great things to do and places to visit you could make this your only stop on this great adventure.
 There are 5 RV rental pick up locations available in the Vancouver area so you are sure to find the perfect RV rental at the perfect price.

 No visit to Vancouver is complete without a visit to Stanley Park.
-Visit the beach where you can look out at the tanker ship as they wait to unload cargo at the port of Vancouver, swim, paddleboard, kayak, or just lay on the beach and take in the sun.
+Visit the beach where you can look out at the tanker ship as they wait to unload cargo at the Port of Vancouver, swim, paddleboard, kayak, or just lay on the beach and take in the sun.
 You can rent a bike and bike the paved path that goes all the way around Stanley Park.
 Visit the Vancouver Aquarium, play Pitch and Putt, play a game of tennis, stroll through the gardens, visit the totem pole display, take a ride on the miniature railway, or take a ride in a horse-drawn carriage.
 There are lots of great places to eat in the park so you can spend the whole day here.

 All aboard for Revelstoke.
 This little railroad town is home to Revelstoke Mountain Resort, a downhill ski hill known worldwide to have one the best verticals in North America.
 In summer Revelstoke has many mountain biking and hiking trails.
 Lamplighter Campground and RV Park are located a 20-minute walk from downtown making it easy to leave your RV rental and take in the free nightly music at the plaza any night of the week all summer long.
 The Revelstoke Dam and the Railway museum will give you interesting glimpses into Revelstoke’s past through the self-guided tours.
 On your way out of town be sure to stop at Giant Cedars.
-This short walk (about 20 minutes) takes you on a boardwalk path with interpretive signs through this old growth forest.
+This short walk (about 20 minutes) takes you on a boardwalk path with interpretive signs through this old-growth forest.

 Next stop is Radium Hot Springs.
 Radium is known worldwide for the odourless mineral pools and is surrounded by Sinclair Canyon.
 The canyon is home to many bighorn sheep, so sit and relax in the pools and keep an eye out for the sheep on the rocky ledges above.
-From relaxing pools to the high excitement of whitewater rafting, zip lining through the trees, hiking or mountain biking Radium Hot Springs is a great look into Beautiful British Columbia.
+From relaxing pools to the high excitement of whitewater rafting, zip-lining through the trees, hiking or mountain biking Radium Hot Springs is a great look into Beautiful British Columbia.

 Cranbrook is located in a wide valley right between the Rocky Mountains and the Purcells.
 Mount Baker RV Park and Willow Creek Campground are located right in Cranbrook making it easy to access the city’s amenities while you are staying in the area.
 Go back in time and experience how the Ktunaxa Natives lived thousands of years ago with the Speaking Earth weekend package, you will even get to sleep in a teepee.

-This journey ends with the round trip back to Vancouver.
+And finally, this journey ends with the round trip back to Vancouver.
 This 2000 km trip can be done in just a few days or a few weeks.
 There are so many amazing things to see in this area of the country.
 Just start your planning by making a reservation for an RV rental from one of our Vancouver RV rental locations by clicking on the quote program and from there you can customize your RV rental vacation to be just perfect for you and your family.